-Data and Methods
+DATA AND METHODS

 Outcome Variables

 To address the first question of how probabilities to annex changed before and after Shelby, I use a binary indicator of conducting an annexation as the outcome variable.
 This is assigned 1 if the place conducted an annexation in the period (e.g., 2007-2013 and 2014-2020) and 0 otherwise.
 Municipalities—which correspond to Census places—conduct annexations.
 Census blocks, the smallest available geographic units with publicly available demographic data, can be annexed, and they nest up to Census places.
 Following previous approaches, I identify municipal annexations by comparing block- and place-level shapefiles, aided by spatial analysis tools in the R package ‘sf’ (Pebesma 2018).
 Annexations can occur in any of the following three periods: 2007-2013, which corresponds to the period immediately prior to the Supreme Court decision; and 2014-2020, which corresponds to the period immediately after the decision.
 I also collected data for annexations between 2000-2007, which serves as an additional pre-decision period for assessing time trends prior to the decision in supplementary analyses.